 According to the American Lung Association, more people die from lung cancer annually than any other type of cancer, exceeding the total deaths caused by breast cancer, colorectal cancer, and prostate cancer combined.
 The greatest risk factor for lung cancer is duration and quantity of smoking.
 While the mortality rate due to lung cancer among men has reached a plateau, the mortality rate due to lung cancer among women continues to increase.
 African American/Blacks have the highest risk of developing lung cancer.
 As shown in Table 2, the smoking rate in Montgomery and Prince George's Counties is lower than the state and the country.
 In Montgomery County, the lung cancer incidence rates and death rates are nearly equivalent for African American/Blacks and Whites.
 In Prince George's County Whites have the highest incidence and death rates (see Figure 30 and Figure 31).

-Figure 30: Age-adjusted lung and bronchus cancer incidence rate cases by race/ethnicity per 100,000 population Source: National Cancer Institute, 2011-2015...
+population Source: National Cancer Institute, 2011-2015..